Skip to content

 Conclusion

-Sweet treats have been a part of Halloween since the medieval age, why not continue the tradition and treat yourself.
-Check one of the sweet shops in Belfast, new or old, and grab some tricks or treats this spooky season.
+Sweet treats have been part of Halloween since the medieval age, so why not continue the tradition and treat yourself?
+Visit one of the sweet shops in Belfast, new or old, and grab some tricks or treats this spooky season.
 Did we miss your favourite sweet treat spot?
 Let us know in the comments below.

 Want to learn more about Halloween traditions?
 Check out our article on Samhain, the origins of Halloween or read about the best Spooky Staycation spots in England.